 Is business attire still important?

-Yes, casual clothes may be comfortable, but here’s an alarming statistic:
+Because while casual clothes may be comfortable, here’s an alarming statistic:

 Human Resources professionals say that 95% of people dress incorrectly for their jobs.